apigear-io/apigear-docs/docs/advanced/simulation/intro.md

 ## Why?

-Simulation of services helps to predict the data and behavior of services through virtual actors.
+Simulation of services helps to predict the data and behavior of services through virtual objects.
 Simulation is used to diagnose problems and to test otherwise difficult to establish behavior.
 A typical use case is to enable designers to run a user interface without being depending or to wait for a service implementation.
 This gets even more important when the service runs on embedded or automotive systems where hardware access is often limited.

-An actor is a virtual entity that can be created and destroyed and it has state and behavior as well notifies the world of changes.
-Actors are accessed through a protocol adapter that is implemented by the simulation server.
+An object is a virtual entity that can be created and destroyed and it has state and behavior as well notifies the world of changes.
+Objects are accessed through a protocol adapter that is implemented by the simulation server.

 The simulation shares the same API as a production service and can be used to validate the use of an API without having to implement the actual service.
 The simulation is interchangeable with a real service and can be used in the same way.